montystoryteller/montystoryteller.github.io/content/english/blog/2026-06-02_three_rivers_sets.md

 ![](/images/three_rivers_2026_wristband.jpg)

-My first set, with Sophie, was lunchtime Sunday, on the Woodland Stage.
+My first set, with Sophie, was lunchtime Sunday, on the Woodland Stage, as taken over for a curated slot by Tim Martin, *aka* King Stammers.

 ![](/images/three_rivers_2026_woodland_takeover.jpg)